-Here are some recordings, mostly of myself singing with groups or solo, for your enjoyment!
+Here are some recordings for your enjoyment!

 James Willett singing Just a Closer Walk.
 This is my father singing, on a 1987 recording, what became his signature song as choral director at Western Christian College.